4nayru/coffee-shop/README.md

-# coffee-shop
+# coffee-shop ☕
-This is a simple coffee shop
+This is my first simple coffee shop homework using:
+HTML & CSS